Community-Acquired Pneumonia (CAP)

 4) Do not discharge patients who fulfill ≥2 of the following criteria during the prior 24 hours: temperature >37.5 degrees Celsius, respiratory rates ≥24/min, heart rates >100/min, systolic blood pressure ≤90 mm Hg, SpO2 <90% (while on air), abnormal mental status, inability to eat without assistance.
 Consider a delayed discharge in individuals with any of those criteria present.

 5) In every patient schedule a follow-up visit within ~6 weeks.
 Chest radiographs should be repeated in all patients with persisting signs and symptoms and patients at a higher risk of developing cancer (particularly tobacco smokers and patients >50 years).
-Radiographic abnormalities, especially when extensive, resolve less rapidly than clinical features (typically within 4-8 weeks), particularly in elderly patients.
+Radiographic abnormalities, especially when extensive, resolve less rapidly than clinical features (typically within 4-8 weeks), particularly in older individuals.
 If radiologic or clinical abnormalities persist after 6 weeks or recur in the same location, perform bronchoscopy.

 ComplicationsTop